-What are the primary criminal government enforcement agencies?
 The Public Prosecutor's Office generally has the sole power to initiate prosecution of crimes in Japan.
 Public prosecutors have discretion over whether to initiate prosecution and may choose not to do so depending on the gravity and circumstances of the offense.
 Following the prosecution, public prosecutors also enjoy discretion to determine the level of punishment to be requested in court.
 Additionally, there are certain regulatory agencies that have the power to investigate corporate criminal misconduct (such as tax, customs, securities, and competition authorities).
 Although these regulatory agencies may conduct an investigation, the Public Prosecutor's Office has exclusive authority as to the initiation of criminal prosecutions.
-FORM OF RESOLUTION AND POTENTIAL SANCTIONS What is the scope of potential fines, penalties, and sanctions?

 The main criminal penalties against corporations are limited to fines.
 In addition, the court may determine a confiscation ("bosshu") or collection of the equivalent value ("tsuityo").
 Japanese law also provides for the imposition of surcharges ("kachokin").
 Surcharges are distinguished from fines (including administrative fines) in Japan, as fines relate only to criminal punishment.
-What are the available forms of a criminal resolution?

 Historically, plea bargaining was not allowed in Japan.
 However, recent amendments to Japan's Criminal Procedure Law (which became effective in June 2018) introduced plea bargains for certain types of crimes.
 The "specific crimes" include: (i) drug and firearm-related crimes, and (ii) economic or financial crimes, including bribery, fraud, violations of the Antimonopoly Act, embezzlement, and tax evasion.

 Under the new legal framework, a prosecutor can negotiate to drop or reduce charges if a suspect/defendant provides testimony or evidence of crimes committed by a third party (individual or company).
-Unlike the U.S. plea bargaining system, a suspect/ defendant cannot receive any immunity or reduction in penalty by providing evidence or testimony with regard to his/her own crimes under the bargaining system.
+Unlike the U.S. plea bargaining system, a suspect/defendant cannot receive any immunity or reduction in penalty by providing evidence or testimony with regard to his/her own crimes under the bargaining system.
 For the bargaining system to apply, both (i) the crimes of the suspect/defendant who is a party to the bargaining agreement, and (ii) the crimes of the third party with regard to which the suspect/defendant will provide cooperation must fall within the statute's list of specified crimes.

 What are the potential collateral consequences of a corporate criminal conviction?

 In addition to criminal punishment, failing to comply with Japanese regulations may give rise to administrative sanctions.
 These can include the revocation of business licenses, debarment from entering into public contracts, the public naming of the company in the Official Gazette or other media, and tax penalties.